-Note: All funds will be obligated as soon as possible and no later than June 30, 2024, and final invoices must be submitted to CAL FIRE no later than April 30, 2026.
+Note: All funds will be obligated as soon as possible and no later than June 30, 2024, and final invoices must be submitted to CAL FIRE no later than April 29, 2026.

-- Payments will be made by CAL FIRE to the Grantee on a reimbursement basis. - Interest on loans, late fees or other financial penalties incurred by the grantee will not be eligible for reimbursement. - No work prior to or after the grant period (from the date the grant agreement is fully signed by both parties until March 30, 2026) will be reimbursable. - Grantees should have adequate cash flow to begin the project. - When progress payments are desired, each invoice must be accompanied by supporting documents and a progress report (in two separate files). - Grantees shall submit invoices to the CAL FIRE Urban & Community Forestry Program no more frequently than monthly and at least quarterly. - CAL FIRE will reimburse all eligible expenses within 45 calendar days upon receipt of an undisputed invoice. - Reimbursement may require a site inspection prior to payment processing.
-The need for an inspection is at the discretion of CAL FIRE. - Each invoice packet must include supporting documents for all project charges which may include payroll summary documentation, vendor receipts, purchase receipts, and other back-up documentation of expenses. - A progress report or final report shall accompany all requests for payment.
+- Payments will be made by CAL FIRE to the Grantee on a reimbursement basis. - Interest on loans, late fees, or other financial penalties incurred by the grantee will not be eligible for reimbursement. - No work prior to or after the grant period (from the date the grant agreement is fully signed by both parties until March 30, 2026) will be reimbursable. - Grantees should have adequate cash flow to begin the project. - When progress payments are desired, each invoice must be accompanied by supporting documents and a progress report (the progress report and the invoice with supporting documents must be submitted as two separate files and sent in the same email). - Grantees shall submit invoices to the CAL FIRE Urban & Community Forestry Program no more frequently than monthly and at least quarterly. - CAL FIRE will reimburse all eligible expenses within 45 calendar days upon receipt of an undisputed invoice. - Reimbursement may require a site inspection prior to payment processing.
+The need for an inspection is at the discretion of CAL FIRE. - Each invoice packet must include supporting documents for all project charges which may include payroll summary documentation, vendor receipts, purchase receipts, and other backup documentation of expenses.
+For more information on what supporting documentation is required for each expense, please see Appendix B. - A progress report or final report shall accompany all requests for payment.
 If trees were planted in the billing period, the MDCA table (in MS Excel) and GHG Summary table must also be submitted.
 Please see the "Communication" section for more information. - CAL FIRE will reimburse the Grantee for all eligible costs under the terms of the agreement.

-Advance payments may be considered for nonprofits only, in cases of grantee hardship, and where the project is in and/or provides direct benefits to a disadvantaged or low-income community.
+Advance payments may be considered in cases of grantee hardship, and where the project is in and/or provides direct benefits to a disadvantaged or low-income community.
 Advance payments are solely at CAL FIRE's discretion and a justification will be required to approve of any advanced payments.
 There are two advance options:

-- 1) Advance payment may not exceed 25% of the grant funds awarded and must be fully expended, and acceptable invoice documentation is received by CAL FIRE, before another advance may be requested.
-Advances must be fully utilized within a six-month period unless additional time is approved by CAL FIRE.
-Or - 2) Rolling advance of no more than 10% of the grant funds with additional advance requests allowable once 50% of the previous advance has been expended and documents provided to CAL FIRE.
+- 1) Advance payment may not exceed 25% of the total grant funds awarded and must be fully expended, and an acceptable invoice documentation must be received by CAL FIRE, before another advance may be requested.
+These advances must be fully utilized within a six-month period unless additional time is approved by CAL FIRE -OR- - 2) Rolling advance of no more than 10% of the grant funds with additional advance requests allowable once 50% of the previous advance has been expended and documents provided to CAL FIRE.
+These advances must be fully utilized within a three-month period unless additional time is approved by CAL FIRE.